PCC : Pumping of concrete

-A joint session with ACI 304, 211 and 238 (workability) can be requested for the concurrent 2024 RILEM Meeting and ACI Spring Conventions in New Orleans, LA.
+A joint session with ACI 304, 211 and 238 (workability) can be requested for the ACI Spring Convention in New Orleans, LA.
 A workshop could also be organized in Europe near the closure of the committee

 The most appropriate cluster would be cluster A: Material Processing and Characterization.
 The TC will show overlap with multiple ACI technical committees, among which ACI 304 (mixing, measurement, transport and placement), ACI 211 (proportioning) and ACI 238 (workability).
 This TC is endorsed by RILEM TC 266-MRP, and will show minor overlap with the new 3D printing committee QPC.

 The main deliverable of this TC will be the STAR, followed by recommendations and best practices for industry.
 The recommendations and best-practices will mainly focus on pressure prediction models revising the old nomograms, and strategies to reduce pumping pressure.